sethbrad/sethbrad-site/README.md

 # sethbrad-site

 Portfolio done as part of a class.
-Content in here is mostly school-related, but you can find more general information about me in my GitHub Pages site.
+Content in here is mostly school-related, but you can find more general information about me in my GitHub Pages site @ https://sethbrad.github.io/